 #5.
 Lack of foresight intelligence:

-Cybersecurity is a game of intelligence and know-how.
+Cybersecurity in smart cities is a game of intelligence and know-how.
 It certainly is not a game of astrology.
 No one anticipated the heinous cybercrimes that would be committed in this day and age we live in, a few years ago despite all the preparedness in security.
 No one can certainly predict what will happen in the future.
 A huge worry is that despite security measures and laws being ramped up, the motivation to attack is on an all-new high.
 So being proactive about security is a good start but it’s sad to say, that the fear of being attacked and the unprophesized form it will come in, will always be there no matter what.

 #6.
 Can’t keep up with the demands of agility: